History of Walmart: 1980s and 1990s

 The company entered the Chinese market in 1996 through a joint-venture agreement.
-Also, Walmart in Dickson City that had opened in 1992 closed due to falling debris (because it was built onto the side of a mountain) which hit the back of the store.In 1997, Walmart replaced Woolworth on the Dow Jones Industrial Average.
+In 1996, a Walmart location in Dickson City, Pennsylvania closed after the building was damaged by a boulder, it was temporarily relocated to a former Jamesway store in Taylor, Pennsylvania in 1997. (in 1998 the location was replaced by a larger one in another part of Dickson City the following year).
+The site was purchased by the neighboring Wegmans and demolished in 2016.
+In 1997, Walmart replaced Woolworth on the Dow Jones Industrial Average.
 The company had its first $100 billion sales year, with sales totaling $118.1 billion.
-Also this year, they acquired 21 Wertkauf stores in Germany, and introduced their OneSource nutrition centers.
+Also, this year, they acquired 21 Wertkauf stores in Germany, and introduced their OneSource nutrition centers.